Driving and transport during COVID-19

 You should use your Leap card or TFI card when paying for your trip.

-From 13 July, you must wear a face covering when using public transport unless you have a “reasonable excuse”.
+You must wear a face covering when using public transport (including taxis, and in train and bus stations) unless you have a “reasonable excuse”.
 This does not apply to children under the age of 13.
 “Reasonable excuse” includes where:

 - You cannot wear one because of a physical or mental illness or disability